“The Biggest Misconceptions About ABS – 20 Six Pack Exercise Myths” – Monica May

 You will target upper, middle and lower area of your core in almost any Rectus Abdominis ab exercise, as long as you do it right – extending and and crunching all the way.

-There Is One Killer Ab Exercise
+MYTH #11: There Is One Killer Ab Exercise

-As I said before, even the top exercises get less and less effective over the time if you do them constantly, because the human body has the ability to adapt to particular movements.
+As I said before, even the top exercises get less and less effective over time if you do them constantly, because the human body has the ability to adapt to particular movements.

-That’s why you shouldn’t focus on one or two or even 10 exercises, and you should try new moves on daily basis.
+That’s why you shouldn’t focus on one or two or even 10 exercises, and you should try new moves on a daily basis.

-You’ll Get Smaller Waist
+MYTH #12: You’ll Get Smaller Waist

 Your muscles can do two things: they can either get bigger or get smaller.